ccew-unibw/ccvi-data/README.md

 * calculates aggreate scores via `aggregate()`.
 * saves the final aggregated score as `.parquet` file to the output/ folder.

-An optional add_exposure() modifies the data before aggregation depending on the `has_exposure` attribute, which is implemented for the climate pillar in the CCVI in the `climate.shared.ClimateDimension` subclass.
+An optional `add_exposure()` method modifies the data before aggregation to the dimension level depending on the `has_exposure` flag, which can be accessed by using the `base.shared.ExposureDimension` subclass instead of the regular `Dimension` class.

 The `CCVI` top-level class does not store its own scores directly, but creates a DataFrame with **all** CCVI components and stores it in a versioned subfolder in the 'YYYY-Q#' (e.g. '2025-Q1') subfolder.
 It also creates and stores data recency metadata, denoting when the underlying datasources for each indicator were last updated.